cal-itp/data-infra/docs/analytics_examples/warehouse_tutorial.md

 ````
 ````{tabbed} SQL
 ```sql
+-- In combination with importing `calitp.magics`, this allows us to
+-- query SQL in the JupyterLab notebook
 %%sql

 SELECT
     -- The first column is what we will group by
     calitp_feed_name,               -- agency info